kanhaiya-bhayana/ObsidianDSA/J_Dev/Java-AWS-config/Spring Boot: Managing Environment Variables & AWS Secrets Manager Integration.md

-# 📘 Spring Boot: Managing Environment Variables & AWS Secrets Manager Integration
+# 📘 Spring Boot - Managing Environment Variables & AWS Secrets Manager Integration

 This document explains best practices for managing configuration and secrets in a Spring Boot application, and how to securely integrate with **AWS Secrets Manager**.